jmcnamara/rust_xlsxwriter/examples/Readme.md

 * doc_image_set_scale_width.rs - This example shows how to create an image object and use it to insert the image into a worksheet.
 The image in this case is scaled.

+* doc_properties_checksum1.rs - Create a simple workbook to demonstrate the changing checksum due to the changing creation date.

+* doc_properties_checksum2.rs - Create a simple workbook to demonstrate a constant checksum due to the a constant creation date.

+* doc_properties_custom.rs - An example of setting custom/user defined
+  workbook document properties.

 * doc_workbook_add_worksheet.rs - Demonstrates creating adding worksheets
   to a workbook.